Most Impactful Project Addressing Health Inequalities

 Eligibility

-• Evidence must relate to a project, ongoing or completed within the past 2 years up until the award entry deadline
+• Evidence must relate to a project, ongoing or completed within the last two years up to the awards submission deadline

 Ambition